bilibiliLXZY/ERROR-126/README.md

 # ERROR-126
 The Minecraft ERROR 126 will upgrade at here.
+The all versions can be download on "Releases"!

 Please **TELL ME THE ISSUES** if it occurres!